Kimberly Birrell: 2024: First WTA Tour final

-2025: Australian Open mixed doubles final
+2025: Major mixed doubles final

 Birrell began her 2025 season at the Brisbane International, where she received a wildcard entry and defeated qualifier Priscilla Hon, second seed Emma Navarro and Anastasia Potapova to reach the quarterfinals, at which point her run was ended by Anhelina Kalinina.

 Birrell qualified for the Australian Open, but lost in the round to lucky loser Eva Lys, after her scheduled opponent, 13th seed Anna Kalinskaya, withdrew just minutes before their match was due to get underway.
 Partnering John-Patrick Smith, she reached the mixed doubles final, losing to John Peers and Olivia Gadecki.

 Entering as a wildcard at the Singapore Open, Birrell defeated fifth seed Polina Kudermetova and Hailey Baptiste to make it through to the quarterfinals, where she lost to Ann Li.